microdynamics-cpu/tree-core-cpu/README.md

 ## Overview
-The TreeCore processors are the riscv64 software core developed under the [Open Source Chip Project by University (OSCPU)](https://github.com/OSCPU).
+The TreeCore processors are the riscv64 cores developed under the [Open Source Chip Project by University (OSCPU)](https://github.com/OSCPU).
 OSCPU was initiated by ICTCAS(**_Institute of computing Technology, Chinese Academy of Sciences_**), which aims to make students use all open-source toolchain to design, develop open-source chips by themselves.
 It also can be called "One Life, One Chip" project in Chinese which has achieved two season.
 Now Season 3 is in progress in 2021.

-Now the TreeCore has two version, TreeCoreL1(**_TreeCore Learning Core 1_**) and TreeCoreL2(**_TreeCore Learning Core 2_**).
+Now the TreeCore has two version, TreeCoreL1(**_TreeCore Learning 1_**) and TreeCoreL2(**_TreeCore Learning 2_**).
 The TreeCore project is aim to help students to develop a series of riscv processor by step-to-step materials, So not just for high performance.
 Not like textbooks exhibit the all the knowledges in one time.
 TreeCore start a very simple model. provide necessary new concepts or knowledge you need to learn.

 ## Motivation
+I heard the word **_RISCV_** first time in the second semester of my junior year(that is, the summer of 2016).
+My roommate participated in the pilot class of "Computer Architecture" organized by the college, and **their task was to design a simple soft-core CPU based on the RISCV instruction set**.
+At that time, I only knew that it was an open source RISC instruction set launched by the University of Berkeley.
+I felt that it was similar to the MIPS, so I didn't take it too seriously.
+But what is unexpected is that after just a few period of development, the RISCV has been supported by many Internet and semiconductor giants around the world, and more and more research institutions, start-ups begin to design their own proprietary processors based on it.
+Although now the performance and application of RISCV are still limited, **I believe RISCV will usher in a revolution that can change the old pattern in someday**.

+The ancients once said: **it’s always shallow on paper, and you must do it yourself**.
+For the learn of the computer architecture, there is no better way to realize it from scratch.
+So I started to collect materials from the Internet, and I found the learning threshold and cost is very high.
+In addition, in order to pursue the performance, some open-source CPU cores are very complex(such as using mulit-pipelines, multi-core processing, out-of-order execution technology, etc), it is very difficult for beginners to get started.
+So I decided to design a series of open source processors from scratch, which has **simple, understandable architecture, high-quality code with step-to-step tutorial**.

+I hope it can become a ABC project like Arduino and make more processor enthusiasts or computer related specialized students enter into the computer architecture field.
+In the future, under the mutual promotion of the software and hardware ecosystem, I believe more people will like CPU development and be willing to spend time on it.

 ## Feature
 TreeCoreL1(**under development**)